Brad Sherman: Board of Equalization (1991–1997)

 Sherman served on the California State Board of Equalization from 1991 to 1997.
 He chaired the Board from 1991 to 1995.

 The 1990 campaign for the Board seat involved numerous attacks.
 Claude Parrish, Sherman's Republican opponent, said that Arlo Smith, the (ultimately unsuccessful) Democratic nominee for attorney general, had declined to endorse Sherman for the Board seat.
 Sherman called it "one of the most outrageous hit pieces in contemporary California political history".

 In turn, Sherman claimed that Parrish's ice cream company had been shut down in 1985 for failure to pay state income taxes.
 However, Parrish said that he had actually sold the company in 1983, just before its business license was suspended for a month by the state Franchise Tax Board.
 Sherman said that he relied on public records in making his allegations.
 Besides, Sherman said, the 1983 suspension could only have occurred because of previous tax delinquencies.

-Sherman was re-elected to the Board of Equalization in 1994, but resigned January 3, 1997, having been elected to Congress.
+Sherman was re-elected to the Board of Equalization in 1994, but resigned in January 1997 to be sworn in to Congress.